JDelemar/programming-concepts-jupyter/README.md

 - Notes
   - **TODO**
-    - Recommended VSCode plugins
+    - Add git workflow for this repo
+    - Add table of contents
+    - README for each language/folder
+  - Useful commands
     - Command Palette
       - `Notebook: Clear cell outputs`
       - `Notebook: Run all`

 ### References